Austin Gallery

 • Serviceable flannel rather than premium sherpa

-The Bedsure Twin is the value play — a full bed-size heated blanket for about what a throw costs.
+The Bedsure Twin is the value play: a full bed-size heated blanket for about what a throw costs.
 It brings the best feature of our top pick, the preheat function, to a bedroom: the blanket is warm before you climb in, instead of a cold start you have to wait out.
-Twin-size coverage warms a whole small bed or one side of a larger one, and the soft flannel face is comfortable to sleep under.
+Twin-size coverage warms a whole small bed or one side of a larger one, six heat levels dial it in, and the timer runs up to ten hours for overnight use.

-The trade-offs are exactly what you would expect at the price — it is a single-zone, one-person blanket rather than a dual-control king, and the flannel is soft and serviceable rather than a thick premium sherpa.
+The trade-offs are exactly what you would expect at the price: it is a single-zone, one-person blanket rather than a dual-control queen, and the flannel is soft and serviceable rather than a thick premium sherpa.
 Neither holds it back as the budget-conscious way to heat a bed.
 If you want bed coverage and preheat without the dual-zone spend, this is the most blanket for the money.

 Best Value

-A full bed-size blanket with preheat, at throw money.
-Twin-size coverage, a soft flannel face, the same preheat function as our top throw, and machine-washability — a lot of blanket for the price.
+A full bed-size heated blanket with preheat, for under fifty dollars.
+Twin coverage at 62 by 84 inches, a soft flannel face, six heat settings, six timer settings up to ten hours, and machine-washability.
 The pick when you want to warm a whole bed without stepping up to a dual-zone spend.

-Buy this if you want a bed-size heated blanket on a budget — it covers a twin (or one side of a larger bed) with the same preheat convenience as the pricier picks, for around forty-five dollars.
+Buy this if you want a bed-size heated blanket on a budget.
+It covers a twin bed, or one side of a larger one, with the same preheat convenience as our top throw pick, for $49.98.
 Soft flannel, machine-washable, and easy to live with.
 A great first electric blanket for a bedroom.

 What we don't like